flutter/website/using-ide.md

 ### Creating a new project

-To create a new Flutter IntelliJ project from the Flutter starter app template:
+To create a new Flutter project from the Flutter starter app template:

-1. In IntelliJ, click **Create New Project** from the 'Welcome' window or **File>New>Project...** from the main IDE window.
+1. In the IDE, click **Create New Project** from the 'Welcome' window or **File>New>Project...** from the main IDE window.
 1. Select **Flutter** in the menu, and click **Next**.
 1. Enter your desired **Project name** and **Project location**.